BlaqueDevs/se-assignment-day-4-software-project-management-Eminent97/README.md

 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?

+ANSWERS:

+1. It helps in resource management, quality assurance and cost control.
+Project managers can ensure deadlines are met by priortizing task and ensuring effective collaboration.
+2. It ensures that the available resources is enough to execute the project.
+Budget overrun can be prevented by ensuring project task are completed within the stipulated timeframe.
+3. Using Agile Methodology, task are done in an iterative and incremental apprroach while Waterfall methodology uses a sequential appraoch.
+   Advantage and Disdvantage Of Agile Over Waterfall include;
+   - Agile supports a quick response and regular feedback from customers WHILE Waterfall has a clear structure of how task are to be handled and are easy to be managed.
+4. bjhj
+5. Some of the methods that can be implemented to ensure Quality Assurance include: Testing and Debugging, Code Review.
+6. Defining a project scope helps the project manager set a project boundry and write out a clear objective which will serve as a template for executing a software project in a stipulated timeframe.
+WorkBreakdown Structure is the breakdown of task into smaller components.
+It is an important aspect as it will allow individual know their roles and responsiblity as regards the project.
+7. Developing a detailed project schedule will provide a clear roadmap of the project timeline.
+Using Gantt Chart helps to vissualise how much time and resource needed to actualise a project.
+8. The stress attached to seeking for new homes either for rent/sale.
+9. It gives a bearing as to what features are needed to be put in place right form the begining making it easier to develop an effective solution.
+10. This solution helps you in the area of searching for new homes in your desired location at the tip of your finger.
+11. bbb
+12. No data yet
+13. It informs you about the prospect of your software.